jmce22/pands-project/README.md

 I found the quick response the my question on stackoverflow to be very helpful, as I had spent a lot of time to no avail trying to figure out how to achieve this outcome with the overall pairplot.
 I will consider using the site in future to research an answer to a problem if I am very stuck.

 I experimented with many different colours for the plots.
-For the overall plot, I passed in the  the *hue* argument to seperate the datapoints by 'variety' of Iris, and then passed in the *palette* argument with the palette "Dark2", to produce a distinct colour scheme for the plot.
+For the overall plot, I passed in the *hue* argument to seperate the datapoints by 'variety' of Iris, and then passed in the *palette* argument with the palette "Dark2", to produce a distinctive colour scheme for the plot.
 For the individual species plots, I needed to pass in separate "keyword arguments" for the diagonal component (*diag_kws = dict(color = )*) and for the plots (*plot_kws = dict(color = )*).
-I figured our how to modify the colors of the invidual plots in this way from watching the following youtube video (especially around 11 mins in): https://www.youtube.com/watch?v=-eyiVTLJuqI.
+I figured our how to modify the colors of the individual plots in this way from watching the following youtube video (especially around 11 mins in): https://www.youtube.com/watch?v=-eyiVTLJuqI.
 The diagonal component of each pairplot gives an overview of the distribution pattern for each individual trait, but as I was more interested in the comparison of each trait with the other traits, I chose to make the diagonal component grey for each plot.
-I then choose bold and distinct colours for the other componetns of each plot.
+I then choose bold and different colours for the other components of each plot.

-I also experimented with different figures for height and aspect, and settled on a height of '3' and an aspect of '1', as I felt these dimensions resulted in a desirable size for the plots when I uploaded them to this Readme document (aspect is the extent to which the horizontal dimension of the plot is multiplied by the given height).
+I also experimented with different figures for height and aspect, and settled on a height of '3' and an aspect of '1', as I felt these dimensions resulted in a desirable size for the plots when I uploaded them to this README file (aspect is the extent to which the horizontal dimension of the plot is multiplied by the given height).

 I also added a title using the fig.suptitle() method, and increased the fontsize of the title.